California's landmark cap and trade program faces uncertain future

-SAN FRANCISCO (Reuters) - California’s greenhouse gas reduction program is in a battle for its life, and uncertainty about its future has spooked buyers of its carbon permits
+SAN FRANCISCO, June 14 (Reuters) - California’s greenhouse gas reduction program is in a battle for its life, and uncertainty about its future has spooked buyers of its carbon permits

 California in 2012 became the first U.S. state with a comprehensive cap and trade program for carbon emissions, which are implicated in global warming, and now finds the program sputtering.